ProjectAmbri/bylaws/AF_Bylaws.md

 3. If a member is not able to attend a meeting where major decisions are being made and fears that their absence might undermine quorum, the member may exempt themselves from quorum by communicating this to the collective, or strongly request that the collective postpone the decision until the member can participate.

 4. Members in attendance shall act by consensus.
-The Corporation’s consensus process consists of:
+The AF’s consensus process consists of:

 	A.  allowing all Members’ views and concerns to be heard;